SenpaiLuwi/TechCook/README.txt

 1. Use the Link fo the installation (Make sure that you are in Mobile): https://drive.google.com/file/d/11dV_dJYVDjw7StZgdv-xk5OuYzX5HPGs/view?usp=share_link

-2. Copy the link to your clipboard. if you click only a link an error message will appear "Fixed Access to doc-0s-54-docs.googleusercontent.com was denied".
+2. Copy the link to your clipboard. and go to google and paste the link.
+If you click only a link an error message will appear "Fixed Access to doc-0s-54-docs.googleusercontent.com was denied".

 3. Click the "Download" button and click on google package installer after that wait for it to install.